grageragarces/Quirk-E/README.md

 The Quirk-E tool, which is presented in [[2](https://doi.org/), *Will be updated...*], adds more functionalities to the Quirk [[1](https://github.com/Strilanc/Quirk)] quantum circuit simulator.

 Quirk-E is free-to-use and to modify.
-However, you must add reference [[2](https://doi.org/), *Will be updated...*] in case of any publication.
+However, you must add reference [[2](https://doi.org/), *Will be updated...*] in case of any publication/production/execution/etc.

 Quirk-E is also embedded in the DEQSE Visual Studio Code Extension, designed to enhance the quantum software development experience.
 The extension is available for download from [GitHub](https://github.com/DEQSE-Project/deqse-vscode-extension) and [Visual Studio Marketplace](https://marketplace.visualstudio.com/publishers/jyuqicteam).